 - Your temperature gauge is reporting a figure above the normal limit.

-How to prevent overheating this winter
+How to prevent your car overheating this winter

 There are many steps you can take to prevent overheating and other winter vehicle problems.
 Whilst the season is well underway, it’s never too late to complete the driving checks and maintenance musts that prevent issues like overheating.
 Checking your vehicle’s coolant level and ensuring it’s topped up if it is on the low side is vital in preventing your engine from freezing or overheating.
 Even sealed systems that shouldn’t need topping up regularly should be checked, particularly if you plan to take on a longer journey.
 Always check coolant levels when the engine is cold.
 If they need topping up, make sure you select the right coolant for your make and model of vehicle.
 Your handbook should provide all the details you need regarding the right coolant for your car.